Best activewear fabric UK has to offer

 Flaunt your perfect curvy hourglass figure with light, natural body-skimming fabrics like cotton that can reveal all your curves.

-Fabric types: You’re so lucky – form-fitting fabrics seems great on your shape.
-Highlight curves by sewing activewear using spandex and cotton jersey.
-Use heavyweight fabrics sparingly, as these could make you seem more bulky.
+Fabric types: You’re so lucky – form-fitting fabrics seem great on your shape.
+Highlight curves by sewing activewear using spandex and cotton jerseys.
+Use heavyweight fabrics sparingly, as these could make you look more bulky.

 Print types: All prints and patterns work for this body shape, with its perfect symmetry.
-However, you are curvy, so perhaps avoid really busy patterns, as these will add a few pounds, and make you seem larger.
+However, you are curvy, so perhaps avoid busy patterns, as these will put on a few pounds, and make you seem larger.

 The Rectangle

 If you’re looking at yourself in the mirror, you probably think you’re too ‘straight up and down’.
 But being slim with a small bust isn’t all bad.
-You can get away with murder when it comes to sewing activewear – in fact, all types of clothing!
+You can get away with murder when sewing activewear – in fact, all types of clothing!

 Pattern types: Play with layers.
-You’re lucky enough to be able to wear what you want without worrying about looking heavier, so take full advantage when you’re sewing activewear.
+You’re lucky enough to wear what you want without worrying about looking heavier, so take full advantage when sewing active gear.

 Print types: Wear tops and bottoms in contrasting hues, and play with layers.
 Choose bold prints and patterns that make you curvier.
 A heavier cotton could do the trick.

-Cart add your choices of our versatile, quality activewear selection:
+Select your choices of our versatile, quality activewear fabrics selection:

 Active Eco Lycra: Lightweight fabric, a blend of polyester and elastane, ideal for activewear.

-Recycled Eco Lycra: Made from recycled materials – (rPEt) and elastane.
-Excellent choice for activewear.
+Eco Lycra: Made from fabrics that have previously been used – (rPEt) and elastane.
+Excellent choice of fabrics for activewear.

-Heavy Lycra: Our heaviest stretch fabric is made from elastane and polyester.
+Heavy Lycra: The heaviest stretch fabric in stock is made from elastane and polyester.
 It’s perfect for leggings and activewear.

-Eco Glitter Dot Lycra: This gorgeous, shiny rainbow foiled spot fabric made from recycled polyester/elastane fabric is often used for dancewear, leggings, swimwear and other activewear.
+Eco Glitter Dot Lycra: This gorgeous, shiny rainbow foiled spot fabric made from rPET/elastane is often used for dancewear, leggings, swimwear, and other activewear.

 Organic Jasmine Lycra Jersey: Lightweight organic cotton jersey fabric, popular for leggings.

-Poppy Lycra Jersey: 89% cotton and 11% elastane blend, this lightweight cotton jersey is a great choice for leggings.
+Poppy Lycra Jersey: 89% cotton and 11% elastane blend, lightweight cotton jersey fabrics are a great choice for leggings.

-Stretch Lycra French Terry: 90% cotton 10% elastane stretch fabric blend.
+Stretch Lycra French Terry: 90% cotton 10% elastane stretch material blend.
 This cotton and elastane blend is often used for sweatpants and hoodies because of its durability and versatility.

-Need help on the technical side?
-Contact us right away and we’ll help you transform your designs into wearable art.
-Then choose your fabrics, add to cart and let us print on them for you.
+Need help on the technical fabrics side?
+Contact us right away and we’ll help you transform your designs into wearable art on fabrics.
+Then choose your fabrics, and let us print on them for you.

 Subscribe to our newsletter